Facebook offers two options for streaming. You can either stream through RTMP in ManyCam or create a Live Video through your news feed in the browser.

 Option 2.
 Connect – Custom RTMP Server

 - Alternatively, you can go live using the Facebook Connect tab setting instead of Camera.
-You will need the Server URL and Stream key a few steps alter to create a custom RTMP server.
+You will need the Server URL and Stream key to create a custom RTMP server.

 - In case you need to stream to a group, select Share in a group from the drop-down list on the right under Choose where to post your live broadcast.
 Then start entering your group name and select it from the list of options.
 Add a description, stream title, and some tags to your stream if necessary.